dfrappart/dfrappart.github.io/_posts/2025-03-30-Exposing_apps_in_kubernetes:_From_services_to_Gateway_API.markdown

 Also, while we could pass the annotations for the service to the Ingress Controller installatin, it seems that we need to rely on an admission controller here to provide something similar.

-So let's top hee, and summarize, because it was a long run.
+So let's stop here, and summarize, because it was a long run.

 ## 4. Summary